fedejinich/coblo_poc/proposal.md

 The COBLO format introduces:

-1. A compressed list of transaction identifiers (`compressedTransactionIds`).
+1. A compressed list of transaction identifiers.
-2. A summary of state changes (`changeBatch`) caused by those transactions.
+2. A summary of state changes caused by those transactions.
 3. The ability for miners to use the `changeBatch` to start mining the next block before the current block is fully executed.

 ---